Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### When is the earliest that a workaround can be documented in 'problem management'?
+### When is the earliest that a workaround can be documented in Problem Management?

 - [ ] After the problem has been logged.
 - [ ] After the problem has been prioritized.